 The American chip developer and Cray will build the first supercomputer in the Exa era for the US Department of Energy

-Like the world of servers, even in the field of supercomputers prestigious presence of the company I HAVE D Until recently it was very minimal, and almost nonexistent - but today the balance of power is already quite different, and the monstrous Frontier computer that is being revealed is a very good example of this.
+Like the world of servers, even in the field of supercomputers prestigious presence of the company AMD Until recently it was very minimal, and even almost non-existent - but today the power relations are quite different, and the monstrous Frontier computer now unveiled is a very good example of that.

-The US Department of Energy hopes to be the first in the world to operate a supercomputer that crosses the performance threshold of ExaFLOPS or 1,000PetaFLOPS (and 1,000,000,000,000,000,000 computational operations every second in the language of the people) and will use the services of Cray, In a particularly prestigious collaboration with I HAVE D For all system processors and accelerators.
+The US Department of Energy hopes to be the first in the world to run a supercomputer running ExaFLOPS, or 1,000PetaFLOPS (and 1,000,000,000,000,000,000 computational operations every second, in the vernacular), to help Cray's renowned company Particularly prestigious collaboration with AMD For all system processors and accelerators.

-The cost of development and production of the Frontier is estimated at more than 500 (!)
-And will be based on 100 server cabinets connected with innovative connectivity technologies with a massive power consumption of tens of megawatts - all in order to achieve peak performance of 1.5ExaFLOPS, which will be a leap Of the 7 compared to the maximum performance of the current leading supercomputer in the Department of Energy, the Summit, which includes IBM general processing cores and Volta family processor processors NVIDIA.
+The cost of developing and manufacturing the Frontier is valued at more than 500 million (!)
+And will be based on 100 connected server cabinets with innovative link technologies with massive power consumption of tens of megawatts - all to achieve peak performance of 1.5ExaFLOPS, which will be a leap Of 7 compared to the maximum performance of the current leading supercomputer in the energy department, the Summit which includes IBM general processing cores and the Volta family processing accelerators NVIDIA.